Improve your practice’s productivity with checklists that will rock your world.

 What are checklists all about?

-How do dental offices use a checklist?
+How dental offices use a checklist.

 Create your own

-Infection control.
-Routine hand-washing, personal protective equipment, tool sterilization, sharps processing or disposal and disinfecting surfaces are among the important processes to complete in order to prevent patient and employee infection.
+- Infection control: Routine hand-washing, personal protective equipment, tool sterilization, sharps processing, or disposal and disinfecting surfaces are among the important processes to complete in order to prevent patient and employee infection.

-What could a dental office checklist look like?
+What a dental office checklist could look like.

 Some tips and suggestions

-Submitting, gathering and monitoring checklist data will help you analyze your practice’s efficiency, and secure accountability in the off chance that a patient experiences infection.
+Submitting, gathering, and monitoring checklist data will help you analyze your practice’s efficiency and secure accountability in the off chance that a patient experiences infection.